 If you are already registered as an engineer-in-training or geoscientist-in-training in another province or territory of Canada, and you have completed the academic requirements for registration, you can find your application instructions under Inter-Association Mobility – member-in-training application.

-You may start using these titles after you have received notice either through a letter or in your On-Line Profile stating that your application for member-in-training has been approved (note that, within six weeks of approval, you have to pay the annual dues notice that is included with the approval letter).
+You may start using these titles after you have received notice either through your approval letter or in APEGS Central (the new online profile) stating that your application for member-in-training has been approved (note that, within six weeks of approval, you have to pay the annual fees, details are included with the approval letter).
 Once you have become registered as a member-in-training with APEGS, you have the right to use the title "Engineer-in-Training" or “Geoscientist-in-Training” for engineering or geoscience work (as applicable) pertaining to projects or properties located in Saskatchewan*.
 On business cards, in engineering/geoscience work, on job applications and in all correspondence the title must be written out in full because the acronyms "EIT" and “GIT” are not designated titles under The Engineering and Geoscience Professions Act or Bylaws nor are they publicly recognized acronyms.
 You may use any other title containing the word "Engineer" or “Geoscientist” as long as you are also identifying yourself as an Engineer-in-Training or Geoscientist-in-Training, as applicable.
 It must be clear to the public that you are not a professional engineer or professional geoscientist.

 For example, the following is acceptable: